MuleSoft-Forge/website/docs/index.md

 ---

-**Together, let's build the definitive resource center for the MuleSoft community. 🚀**
+**Join us in building a comprehensive resource center for the MuleSoft community.**